 Your child may need special accommodations and consideration at school if they have a special health need such as epilepsy, juvenile diabetes or food allergies.
 While they would not require an IEP or Section 504 plan, schools can protect students with special health needs from bullying.
 Educating kids and teachers about students’ special health needs and the dangers associated with certain actions and exposures can help keep kids safe.

 Federal Civil Rights Laws and Kids with Disabilities

-If a child is bullied or harassed due t their disability this would be covered under Section 504 of the Rehabilitation Act of 1973 and Title II of the Americans with Disabilities Act of 1990 which the school must address.
+If a child is bullied or harassed due to their disability this would be covered under Section 504 of the Rehabilitation Act of 1973 and Title II of the Americans with Disabilities Act of 1990 which the school must address.

 All fifty states have anti-bullying legislation.
-And while there is no federal legislation that directly addresses bullying, there are times that bullying and discriminatory harassment overlap when it is based on race, national origin, color, sex, age, disability, or religion.
+And while there is no federal legislation that directly addresses bullying, there are times that bullying and discriminatory harassment overlap when it is based on race, national origin, color, sex, age, a type of disability, or religion.
 When his happens, federally-funded schools (including colleges and universities) have an obligation to resolve the harassment.

 Schools are obligated by these laws to address conduct that is:

 - Creates a hostile environment at school.
 That is, it is sufficiently serious that it interferes with or limits a student’s ability to participate in or benefit from the services, activities, or opportunities offered by a school

 - Based on a student’s race, color, national origin, sex, a type of disability, or religion.
 The US Department of Justice has jurisdiction over religion under Title IV of the Civil Rights Act of 1964.

 - A school that fails to respond appropriately to harassment of students based on a protected class may be violating one or more civil rights laws enforced by the Department of Education and the Department of Justice, including: